redux-offline/redux-offline/README.md

 When a message is discarded, the `meta.offline.rollback` action defined in the message metadata is fired, and you can respond accordingly.

-### If you don't at first succeed, try, and try again
+### And if you don't at first succeed, try, try again

 When a network request has failed, and you've [chosen not to discard the message](#giving-up-is-hard-to-do), you need to decide when to retry the request.
 If your requests are failing due to an overloaded backend, retrying too often will make the problem worse and effectively DDoS your own service.
 Never kick a man when he's down.